Looking to the year ahead

 Currently, firms and applicants must download and complete a form in Microsoft Word before emailing it, along with attachments, to the Commission for assessment.
 The new system, due to launch in early 2025, will enable firms and those wanting to do business in the Bailiwick to complete these forms online, with guardrails in place to improve the quality and completeness of submissions.
 The portal will support online collaboration and communication throughout the application process, between parties drafting an application prior to submission, and with the Commission post-submission.

+Four of the most commonly used forms, including the licence application and change of control request, should launch initially, before other application forms are added later in 2025.
 Co-Director of Authorisations and Innovation, Alison Gavey, said: “This is an exciting development for the Commission, and the financial services industry.
 The new front of house platform will support Guernsey's aspirations to grow the financial services industry by making it easier to apply to enter the market.

 “Ensuring the new system works for applicants, as well as the Commission, is a priority and there will be opportunities for industry to get involved and provide input during the development process.”